 - Disable other connection-dependant apps from working in the background.

 Once you’ve managed to establish a proper connection, give Skype another shot.
 If the problem is still there, and negative reviews of Skype 8 turned out to be correct, move to other solutions on the list.

 Update the Skype app

 Even though it seems that they made a mistake with remodeled Skype app a.k.a Skype 8, frequent updates are always welcomed.
-Users expect resolution of most common problems that keep stacking up like worms after a rain.
+Users expect the resolution of the most common problems that keep stacking up like worms after rain.
 Now, with every new update, some problem is addressed, so, statistically, it’s a good chance that your connection problem will be resolved.
 If not with the current update, at least with some upcoming updates.

 So, check for updates and we might overcome the above-mentioned connection problem: